- This event has passed.

 Courses have been planned slightly shorter than normal to allow for the climb.
 Thank you for supporting our event.
 We hope you enjoy your run.

 There is a good cafe in the An Carn Centre providing meals, snacks and coffee.
-Please support this community enterprise.
+There is also a shop with a range of hand crafted goods.
+Please support these community enterprises.

 Prize Giving